The Ultimate Diagnostic Essay Guide

 Before you write a single word, read the prompt carefully.
 Then read it again.
 Misunderstanding the prompt is the fastest way to derail your diagnostic essay.
 Circle or underline keywords.
 Are you being asked to “analyze,” “compare,” “argue,” “reflect,” or “describe”?
 Each of these words demands a different approach.
 Look at these sample diagnostic essay prompts to see the various forms they can take.

-Step 2: Create a Quick Plan (5-7 Minutes)
+Step 2: Create a Quick Diagnostic Essay Outline (5-7 Minutes)

 • Thesis: Write a one-sentence preliminary thesis statement.